randelpalu/api-v3-docs/affiliates/Poland.md

 *ex. sha1(timestamp + apiKey + secretKey)*

-Api key and secret key will be assigned to you by Traffic Control.
+Api key and secret key will be assigned to you by Credy.

 ## Lead registration flow